Kangaroo

 4. Alexa Guard

 Amazon recently added a free new security feature to its Echo smart speakers called Alexa Guard.
-Armed by speaking to the Alexa assistant, Guard will alert you via the Alexa smartphone application if the Echo's microphone hears the sound of broken glass (like a window being smashed) or a smoke alarm.
+Armed by speaking to the Alexa assistant, Guard will alert you via the Alexa smartphone application if the Echo's microphone hears the sound of broken glass (like a smashed window) or a smoke alarm.

-Additionally, if you are a subscriber to a compatible alarm system, such as those by ADT and Ring, Alexa will notify your home monitoring service when potential trouble has been heard.
+Additionally, if you subscribe to a compatible alarm system, such as those by ADT and Ring, Alexa will notify your home monitoring service when potential trouble is heard.
 However, Alexa cannot make a 911 call for you.

-Another feature of Alexa Guard is how you can set the app to switch your smart lights on and off while you're away.
-If you've gone away on vacation for a week or two, this should hopefully deter any potential burglars, who will see the active lights as a sign that someone is home.
+Another feature of Alexa Guard is that you can set the app to switch your smart lights on and off while you're away.
+If you've gone on vacation for a week or two, this should hopefully deter potential burglars, who will see the active lights as a sign that someone is home.

-For more on using your smart home devices to deter burglars, read our guide here.
+For more information on how to use your smart home devices to deter burglars, read our guide here.

 GearBrain Compatibility Find Engine